AnaLuisGuerreiro/Dictionary-app/README.md

-# Getting Started with Create React App
+# Dictionary App

+Virtual dictionary, where you can type any word and search for is meaning.